Harrison Bader Player Props: Yankees vs. Rays

 |Games w/1+ RBI

-- The Rays pitching staff ranked 12th in the league last season with a collective 8.7 strikeouts per nine innings.
+- The Rays pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.

-- Rays pitchers combined to surrender 172 total home runs at a rate of 1.1 per game (15th in baseball).
+- Rays pitchers combine to give up 24 home runs (0.6 per game), the first-fewest in the league.

-- The Rays will send Guerra (0-0) to the mound to make his second start of the season.
+- The Rays will send Rasmussen (3-2) out for his eighth start of the season.
+He is 3-2 with a 3.11 ERA and 40 strikeouts through 37 2/3 innings pitched.

-- The righty last appeared in relief on Saturday, when he tossed one scoreless inning against the New York Yankees without surrendering a hit.
+- In his most recent time out on Saturday against the New York Yankees, the righty tossed 5 2/3 scoreless innings while surrendering two hits.

+- The 27-year-old has amassed an ERA of 3.11, with 9.6 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.